-The SWN test results indicate that the final score data on D2 do not follow a normal distribution ($p<0.05$).
-Hence, we use a non-parametric WSR test.
-Table~\ref{tab:DATASET1_DATASET2_EVALUATION} shows that expert-annotated captions scored slightly higher than SoundSCaper captions in human assessment; however, the WSR test result shows that there is no significant difference between the two on the final scores ($p= 0.051$), as it close to the significant level.
-We evaluate the ratings on precision, recall and penalty items, including fluency, conciseness and irrelevance, respectively.
-As shown in Fig.~\ref{WAV_3_box_legend}, the SWN test results show that the precision and recall ratings follow a normal distribution, while penalty items do not.
-Therefore, we use the paired t-test for precision and recall ratings; the result implies that there is no significant difference between the SoundSCaper and expert-annotated soundscape captions on precision rating ($p = 0.19$) while there is a significant difference in recall rating ($p=0.028$), which is not surprising as SoundAQnet is untrained on those datasets and the AE labels are also limited.
-The WSR test result implies that there is no significant difference between the SoundSCaper and expert-annotated captions on fluency ($p = 0.33$), conciseness ($p = 0.97$) and irrelevance ($p = 0.21$).
-In summary, SoundSCaper has good generalisation performance and adaptability, even though the recall rating of SoundSCaper captions is significantly lower than that of expert annotated, and a competitive final score is still achieved.
+\mybluehl{For the mixed external dataset D2, the SWN test results indicate that the final score data on D2 do not follow a normal distribution ($p<0.05$).} Hence, we use a non-parametric WSR test.
+Table~\ref{tab:DATASET1_DATASET2_EVALUATION} shows that expert-annotated captions scored slightly higher than the captions generated by SoundSCaper; however, the WSR test shows that there is no significant difference between the two in the final scores ($p = 0.051$).
+As $p$ is close to the significant level, we evaluate the ratings on the precision, recall, and penalty items, including fluency, conciseness, and irrelevance, separately.
+The distributions in Fig.~\ref{WAV_3_box_legend} show that the precision and recall ratings follow a normal distribution, while the penalty items do not.
+Therefore, we use the paired t-test for precision and recall ratings; the result implies that there is no significant difference between the SoundSCaper-generated and expert-annotated captions on precision rating ($p$ = $0.19$) while there is a significant difference in recall rating ($p$ = $0.028$), which is not surprising as SoundAQnet is not trained on those datasets and the AE labels are also limited.
+The WSR test implies that there is no significant difference between SoundSCaper-generated and expert-annotated captions on fluency ($p$ = $0.33$), conciseness ($p$ = $0.97$), and irrelevance ($p$ = $0.21$).
+In summary, SoundSCaper has good generalization performance and adaptability, even though the recall rating of SoundSCaper-generated captions is significantly lower than that of the expert-annotated captions, and a competitive final score is still achieved.

-\textit{3) RQ3: On dataset D1, what are the cases with the biggest difference between captions from experts and SoundSCaper?}